 Re-Apply for Medicaid

 Medicaid is great if you’re able to keep it.
 Though eligibility requirements vary by state, those who are typically eligible for Medicaid include low-income families, pregnant women. children, the elderly, and those with certain disabilities.
 The program is funded through a partnership between federal and state governments.

 A Medicaid denial letter or a loss of Medicaid coverage does not mean that you have no options.
 The reasons you might have Medicaid rejected or terminated vary, so it’s important to review the information included in the letter you receive.
 The agency reviewing your Medicaid application might determine that you have too many assets, that you are not disabled or that you simply failed to include required supporting documentation with your application.

 Time Limits To Appeal: No matter what reason is provided for the denial of your Medicaid, states are required to provide you with an opportunity to appeal the decision.
 If you do happen to receive a denial letter, you must submit your appeal no more than 90 days after the date of the denial letter.
-Applying for Medicaid occurs at the state level, so you will need to follow the procedures provide by your state.
+Applying for Medicaid occurs at the state level, so you will need to follow the procedures provided by your state.

 Review Your Options and Stay Covered

 Losing Medicaid coverage can be very scary and shocking at first.
 This is even more true if you have ongoing health issues.

 If you are dealing with losing Medicaid, remember that it is not to end of the road and that you have options.
 Keep your healthcare needs and your budget in mind when making a decision on what you will do.